enkidevs/curriculum/JavaScript/Functions/keep-to-the-scope.md

 * `'goodbye'`
 * `undefined`
 %exp
-Again, because let is scoped to the nearest enclosing block this means the value assigned to a before the if is the value a will hold.
+`let` is scoped to the
+nearest enclosing block.
+So the value assigned to `a` before the if is the value that will be printed.
 %
 ---